The Governing Structure of Uppsala University

 The Disciplinary Domain Board is the decision-making body of the Disciplinary Domain.
 The majority of the members of the Disciplinary Domain Board are individuals with academic competence.
 The chair of the Disciplinary Domain Board is titled the Vice-Rector.

-Disciplinary Domains are organized in Faculties.
+Disciplinary Domains are organised in Faculties.
 The majority of members of the Faculty Board are individuals with academic competence.

 The Disciplinary Domain of Humanities and Social Sciences comprises six Faculties.
 The Faculty Board is the decision-making body of the respective Faculties.
 The chair of the Faculty Board is titled the Dean.